Presidential Scholars Program

 Award Levels

 The NIU Presidential Scholars Program recognizes outstanding first-year students for their hard work and academic accomplishments.
 Eligible students are guaranteed a minimum merit scholarship of $5,000, $6,000 or $7,000 per year (for up to four years) and have the opportunity to compete for a Presidential Scholarship.
-This competitive scholarship provides full tuition, fees and on-campus room and board, along with a book stipend, for up to eight semesters.
+This competitive scholarship covers the cost of full tuition, fees and on-campus room and board, along with a book stipend, for up to eight semesters.
+State and federal grants will be used in determining the amount of each scholar’s Presidential Scholarship.
 Approximately 10 incoming first-year students will receive this award each year.

 Dates and Deadlines